 On a far more cheery note, Bisham Abbey now hosts wedding ceremonies and receptions.
 The lovely riverside gardens provide fabulous wedding photography opportunities.

 The abbey has so many dramatic backdrops.
 For example, its colourful gardens and dramatic interiors are always an absolute pleasure to photograph.
 Oak panelling and high ceilings are a dream for my style of wedding photography!
 I adore all the huge leaded windows, the arched doorways, and the quirkiness of this charming old venue.

-Obviously the other big wow factor is the abbey’s riverside location!
+Even when it’s not quite that dramatic, the waterside location is peaceful.
 Watching the world go by from the grounds is so relaxing for your guests, and it’s spectacular for my photographs of your wedding day.